2,3-Bisphosphoglyceric acid: High altitude acclimatisation

+Maternal-fetal oxygenation

 In pregnant women, there is a 30% increase in intracellular 2,3-BPG.
 This lowers the maternal hemoglobin affinity for oxygen, and therefore allows more oxygen to be offloaded to the fetus in the maternal uterine arteries.
 The fetus has a low sensitivity to 2,3-BPG, so its hemoglobin has a higher affinity for oxygen.
 Therefore, although the pO2 in the uterine arteries is low, the fetal umbilical artery (which carries deoxygenated blood) can still get oxygenated from them.

-Fetal hemoglobin
+The increased maternal 2,3-BPG also causes a decreased affinity for oxygen takeup in the lungs, but this is usually compensated by a physiologic increased respiratory rate in pregnancy.

-Fetal hemoglobin (HbF) exhibits a low affinity for 2,3-BPG, resulting in a higher binding affinity for oxygen.
+Fetal hemoglobin (HbF), on the other hand, exhibits a low affinity for 2,3-BPG, resulting in a higher binding affinity for oxygen.
 This increased oxygen-binding affinity relative to that of adult hemoglobin (HbA) is due to HbF's having two α/γ dimers as opposed to the two α/β dimers of HbA.
 The positive histidine residues of HbA β-subunits that are essential for forming the 2,3-BPG binding pocket are replaced by serine residues in HbF γ-subunits.
 Like that, histidine nº143 gets lost, so 2,3-BPG has difficulties in linking to the fetal hemoglobin, and it looks like the pure hemoglobin.

 Increased binding affinity of fetal hemoglobin relative to HbA facilitates the passage of oxygen across the placental membrane from the mother to the fetus.